• Apr 7

 This is the layer of growth work that often gets missed: learning to communicate with your nervous system in its own language.

-The Language Your Body Speaks
+How to Recognize the Language Your Body Speaks

 Your body has been communicating with you your entire life.
 But most of us were never taught how to listen.